geotrellis/geotrellis.github.com/tutorials/geotiff.md

 #### Converting to ARG format

 To be able to work with Rasters in GeoTrellis, they need to be in the [ARG file format](https://github.com/geotrellis/geotrellis/wiki/ARG-Specification).
 The way we can do this is using the gt-tool script.
-You can download the gt-tool script from the [GeoTrellis scripts folder](https://raw.github.com/geotrellis/geotrellis/master/scripts/gt-tool), or in the root folder of the code for this tutorial.
+You can download the gt-tool script from the [GeoTrellis scripts folder](https://raw.github.com/geotrellis/geotrellis/master/scripts/gt-tool), or you can use the one in the root folder of the code for this tutorial.
 We can convert our GeoTIFF to an ARG using the geotiff_convert subcommand:

     gt-tool geotiff_convert -i ned10m39075h2.tif -o philly_ned.arg -n philly_ned

 This will produce two files: the philly_ned.arg data file and philly_ned.json metadata file.

+#### Telling GeoTrellis about the Raster

-We need to drop this in a folder that is stated in our GeoTrellis catalog.
+To perform operations on this Raster using GeoTrellis, we need to let GeoTrellis know about the .arg and .json file that we just created.
+To do that, we drop the files into a folder that is declared in our [GeoTrellis catalog]( {{ site.base }}/overviews/thecatalog.html).
 In the code for this tutorial, the catalog is located in the ```data``` folder, and points to the ```data/ned```, which does not exist in the repository initially.
-Create that folder and drop the ARG files in.
+We need to create that folder and move the ARG files (both the .arg and .json) into it.

 #### First Viewing